logux/docs/3-concepts/1-node.md

 In the web, user can open multiple browser tabs with the same website.
 In Logux only one browser tab will keep WebSocket connection with a server.
 All other tabs will use this connection.
 It keeps the same state in all tabs and save server resources.

-When you open 2 browser tabs, they start election and elect only one leader.
+When you open 2 browser tabs, they start election and elect the leader.
 If you will close leader tab, other tabs will detect it and start election again.

 You can use `role` to detect the current leader.
 Possible values are `leader`, `follower`, and `candidate` (during the election).